-- Memory Navigator: allows accessing stored data and viewing them on the instrument display.
+Memory Navigator (Views data stored on memory): allows to access stored data and view them on the instrument display.
 It works both with single session data and with multiple ones.
-(See details on page 46). - Electric Calibration: single-frequency (1kHz) with electrical signal coming from the built-in sinusoidal reference generator.
-(See details on page 46). - Electric Calibration: single-frequency (1kHz) with electrical signal coming from the built-in sinusoidal reference generator.
-(See details on page 52). - Acoustic Calibration: is used for the sound level meter tuning at 1kHz with an acoustic calibrator.
-(See details on page 54). - Diagnostic Check: this program checks several instrument parameters: supply voltages, microphone polarization and sensitivity, type of preamplifier (see details on page 57). - Reverberation: it is a program to calculate reverberation times (option 4) according either to the technique of interruption of the sound source or to the impulsive source technique.
-(See details on page 58). - Data download on (SD) MC: this program allows to copy measurements store in the sound level meter internal flash memory to an external memory card (ref. chapter on MC reader on page 91).
+(See details on page 57).

+- Electric Calibration: single-frequency (1kHz) with electrical signal coming from the built-in sinusoidal reference generator.
+(See details on page 64). - Acoustic Calibration: is used for the sound level meter tuning at 1kHz with an acoustic calibrator.
+(See details on page 66). - Frequency Response: shows, in graphic format, the difference of the frequency response of the microphone-preamplifier-instrument chain, with respect to the one stored in the last periodic calibration or with respect to the "factory" calibration.
+(See details on page 69). - Diagnostic Check: this program checks several instrument parameters: supply voltages, microphone polarization and sensitivity, the type of preamplifier and the environmental parameters (see details on page 71). - Reverberation: this is a reverberation time calculation program (optional) that can calculate reverberation times using both the sound source interruption technique and the impulse source technique.
+(See details on page 72). - Download data on MC: this program allows you to copy the sound level meter measurements in the external memory card (see details on page 109).